openstack/watcher/doc/source/strategies/basic-server-consolidation.rst

                                             be tried by the strategy while
                                             searching for potential candidates.
-                                            To remove the limit, set it to 0
+                                            To remove the limit, set it to 0 ``period``             Number 7200          The time interval in seconds for getting statistic aggregation
+                                            from metric data source
 ====================== ====== ============= ===================================

 Efficacy Indicator